-For many people, the mere mention of cockroaches is enough to make their skin crawl and their hair stand on end (I’m one of those people).
-These crawling insects are synonymous with filth, and to make matters worse, they can also assist in the spread of disease!
-Add to that their tendency to scuttle and you have a recipe for katsaridaphobia (yes, you guessed it – the fear of cockroaches)!
-Regardless of how you feel about them, here are some facts about cockroaches the experts in pest control think you should know.
+For many people, the mere mention of cockroaches is enough to make their skin crawl and their hair stand on end.
+These crawling insects are synonymous with filth.
+To make matters worse, they can also assist in the spread of disease.
+Add to that their tendency to scuttle, and you have a recipe for katsaridaphobia (yes, you guessed it—the fear of cockroaches)!
+Regardless of how you feel about them, here are some facts about cockroaches that experts in pest control think you should know.

 Facts about cockroaches:

 Let’s face it, cockroaches aren’t exactly the Bradley Cooper of the insect world.
-However, despite their disgusting habits, cockroaches are actually quite fascinating.
+However, despite their unpleasant habits, cockroaches are actually quite fascinating.

-Don’t believe me?
-Here are 10 facts about cockroaches you need to know!
+Here are 10 facts about cockroaches you need to know

 Cockroaches aren’t fussy eaters at all, they’ll eat pretty much anything: fruit, glue, faeces, you name it!
 They have even taken to eating other cockroaches to settle their rumbling stomachs.
 Cockroaches cannibalistic tendencies are attributed to two reasons: food and regulation.
 When cockroach infestations reach large numbers and food is scarce, these crawling insects will often turn to cannibalism as both a source of food and to help reduce population size.